 - Make sure ingredients are at room temperature.

-- Weigh the flour with a kitchen scale.
+- Weigh the flour with a digital scale.

 - Refrigerate dough for at least 2 hours.